chriskrez/BrutusSSH/README.md

 # Brutus SSH

-### About

-Brutus SSH is a tool, with a graphical interface, which analyzes SSH log files.
+Brutus SSH is a tool which analyzes SSH log files.
+It consists of 3 subtools.

+- The electron application
+- The attack notifier via email
+- A bash script

+### Electron Application

+The first tool which analyzes SSH log files has a graphical interface, too.
 It visualizes statistical information, that is extracted from the access log, such as usernames, IPs and countries of origin.

-### Installation
+#### Installation

 Prerequisites: